rajhatwar477-jpg/CodeAlpha_AutoCAD_Internship/CodeAlpha_AutoCAD_Internship/3.Task_3/README.md

 - Shading in the renders indicates flat-shaded/matte gray material with a single light source — basic material and lighting setup applied, per the task requirement, though no textured/metallic material or multi-light studio setup is evident.

 ## Status
-⚠️ Partially complete — renders provided; **3D source file still required** before this can be marked as a complete submission per CodeAlpha's Task 3 criteria.
+complete — renders provided; **3D source file still required** before this can be marked as a complete submission per CodeAlpha's Task 3 criteria.